-Carousels and sliders have been quite popular elements in web designing.
+Carousels and sliders have been quite popular elements in web design.
 They are known for bringing dynamism to the website.

-But over the years, there is a problem discovered regarding sliders or carousels on web pages.
+But over the years, there is a problem has been discovered regarding sliders or carousels on web pages.
 Chances are high that visitors might only see the first slide.

 Image Source: Designmodo

-This becomes even more problematic when you place an essential call-to-action to those slides.
-They are less likely to be clicked on reducing the click-through rates.
+This becomes even more problematic when you place an essential call-to-action to action on those slides.
+They are less likely to be clicked on, reducing the click-through rates.

 Similarly, tabs, accordions, or expandable boxes are bad web-designing practices to go for your website.